This recipe has become my default when I need something reliable and fast.

 What Makes Air Fryer Chicken Tenders Crispy

-Hot Air Circulation and Browning
+Hot Air Circulation and Moisture Control

-Spacing and Oil Application
+Spacing and Basket Arrangement

 How to Cook Chicken Tenders in the Air Fryer